inno-devops-labs/S24-core-course-labs/app_python/README.md

 These CI workflows help ensure the quality and reliability of the Python package and Docker image associated with this repository.

+## Counter logic

+This application can show the number of times it was accessed by implemented counter logic.
+To see this, first execute `docker-compose build` in `app_python` folder, then run `docker-compose run`, navigate to `localhost:5000/visits` and here you can see the number of times this application was accessed.
+Counter saves this number even after stopping application by saving the number in `visits/visits.txt`.